Case studies

 Virtual site visits to categorise, prioritise and take action on risks

-With 24/7 access to login to the platform, teams can conduct virtual site walkthroughs to anticipate resources and access required during turnaround periods, such as crane placements.
+With 24/7 access to the platform, teams could conduct virtual site walkthroughs to anticipate resources and access required during turnaround periods, such as crane placements.

 Trendspek’s Templating and Folder System also enabled Osprey to directly adopt their client's maintenance prioritisation tool, which considers the likelihood and consequence of failure to dictate repair urgency.